Macy StormSenior Content Creator

 Here are some options for tracking and gathering social media data:

 1. Use in-platform tools

 One option for gathering social media data is to use in-platform tools on social media websites.
 Some social media platforms have data tracking built into them, so you can see how your content performs.

 At a minimum, you can see how many people comment, like, or share your content.

 While these in-platform tools may not provide an abundance of data, they can serve as a great starting point for helping you gather valuable data.

 2. Use a social media data analytics tool

 Another way to do social media data collection is to use a data analytics tool.
-You can use a social media tool like Buffer or Hootsuite to help you gather valuable data about your audience.
+You can use social media tools like Buffer or Hootsuite to help you gather valuable data about your audience.